ruialmeida-cyber/Microsoft-Infrastructure-Administration-Foundations/2.4-Active-Directory-User-Administration-Automation/README.md

 * logging
 * SIEM platforms

-The important security consideration is that automation increases both efficiency and potential impact.
+The security consideration is that automation increases both efficiency and potential impact.

-A manual error may affect one account.

-A poorly designed automation process may affect many accounts.

-Therefore automation requires stronger validation rather than less validation.
+The larger the scope of an automated operation, the more important it becomes to establish:

+* clear preconditions
+* restricted scope
+* validation
+* error handling
+* auditability
+* controlled testing

 ---